-In PyeMap, for each PDB which supports the given subgraph pattern, we search for all subgraph isomorphisms within the protein graph.
+In PyeMap, for each PDB which supports the given subgraph pattern, we search for all subgraph monomorphisms of the protein graph which are isomorphic to the subgraph pattern.
 This gives us a set of protein subgraphs, which we can then cluster into groups based on similarity.